kikuchiichio/20260831/README.md

-To distinguish the different (or newer) versions, we use the following naming rule.
+To distinguish the different (or newer) versions through the development, we use the following naming rule.

 QAGCC3.ipynb → QGCC3.0.ipynb   → QEGCC3.0.1.ipynb

 QAGCC3.ipynb → QEGCC3.2.ipynb